errty112/Workshop-5/README.md

-It's unlikely you'll complete all of these modifications during the workshop, so continue to work on them over the next week, and of course, check out the sample solution when it is made available (sneak peak in the following gif -- feel free to use it as a rough guide of what to aim for).
+It's unlikely you'll complete all of these modifications during the workshop, so continue to work on them over the next week, and of course, check out the sample solution when it is made available (use the following gif as a rough guide of what to aim for, or you can play the solution online [here](https://comp30019.github.io/Workshop-5-Solution/)).

 <p align="center">
   <img src="Gifs/task_5.gif">